 Ranga Panchami is a Hindu festival celebrated just five days after the colourful festival of Holi.
 It is observed on the ‘Panchami’ (5th day) of the Krishna Paksha (the waning phase of moon) during the ‘Phalgun’ month of the Hindu calendar whereas in the Gregorian calendar this occurrence corresponds to the months of February-March.
 Ranga Panchami is also celebrated in a colourful manner that is marked by throwing ‘gulal’ (red fragrant powder) and splashing of colored water.

 The word ‘Rang’ signifies ‘color’ while ‘Panchami’ refers to the 5th day and henceforth in some places across the country, Holi is also played on Ranga Panchami.
 According to the Hindu mythology, Ranga Panchami is symbolic of victory over ‘raja-tama’, which is the barrier to spiritual advancement.
 It is celebrated with full fervour in the states of Madhya Pradesh, Maharashtra and some regions of North India.
 In Maharashtra it is celebrated as ‘Shimgo’ or ‘Shimga’ and is characterised by the traditional Palkhi dance.
 It is observed mainly by the members of fishing community and involved dancing, singing and merry-making.
 In temples of Vrindavan and Mathura, the celebration of Rang Panchami culminates the festivities of Holi.

-Ranga Panchami 2018 was on March 06 Tuesday
+Ranga Panchami 2019 is on March 25 Monday

 Rituals during Ranga Panchami: